Policy Optimization with Stochastic Mirror Descent: Conclusion

 \section{Conclusion}

-In this paper, we propose the mirror policy optimization ($\mathtt{MPO}$) by estimating the policy gradient via dynamic batch-size of historical gradient information.
-Results show that making use of historical gradients to estimate policy gradient is more effective to speed convergence.
-We also propose a variance reduction implementation for $\mathtt{MPO}$: $\mathtt{VRMPO}$, and prove the complexity of $\mathtt{VRMPO}$ achieves $\mathcal{O}(\epsilon^{-3})$.
-To our best knowledge, $\mathtt{VRMPO}$ matches the best-known sample complexity so far.
-Finally, we evaluate the performance of $\mathtt{VRMPO}$ on the MuJoCo continuous control tasks, results show that $\mathtt{VRMPO}$ outperforms or matches several state-of-art algorithms $\mathtt{DDPG}$, $\mathtt{TRPO}$, $\mathtt{PPO}$, and $\mathtt{TD3}$.
+In this paper, we analyze the theoretical dilemma of applying SMD to policy optimization.
+Then, we propose a sample efficient algorithm $\mathtt{VRMPO}$, and prove the sample complexity of $\mathtt{VRMPO}$ achieves only $\mathcal{O}(\epsilon^{-3})$.
+To our best knowledge, $\mathtt{VRMPO}$ matches the best sample complexity so far.
+Finally, we conduct extensive experiments to show our algorithm outperforms state-of-the-art policy gradient methods.